 Small businesses rely on positive reviews and feedback to attract new business.
 Leaving a 5-star review helps your favourite business to rank higher in search engines – so, if you’ve been meaning to leave a review for a while, do it now!
 Share your positive experiences, the amazing products the business carries, the great quality of their services, and anything else you love about your favourite local business.

 Many small businesses have shifted their operations to an online e-commerce platform.
 When possible, buy online from independent retailers and avoid big-box stores.
 And, if you haven’t already – check-in with your favourite local businesses to see if they’re providing home delivery or curbside pick-up options.

 Does your favourite small business use social medial?
 Repost, reshare, and retweet information, products, and services that they’re offering.
 Your social media platforms are an extra platform for them to spread the good word!
 And, if they don’t – you can still share some awesome content about them on your channels.

 Supporting small businesses is more important now than ever before.
 This upcoming week, we hope you join us in recognizing and celebrating the achievements of our vibrant, innovative, and diverse small business communities across Canada.
 How are you helping small businesses in your local community?
-Share with us in the comments section.

 Learn more about the BDC Small Business Week in our post Support Small Business Week: Why It’s More Important Now Than Ever Before.